 THE BOARD’S CONDUCT OF AFFAIRS

-- Provide entrepreneurial leadership and guidance to Management and steer the Group through its strategy and corporate plan;
+- Provide proactive and focused leadership and guidance to Management and steer the Group through determining the appropriate strategy and enacting its corporate plan;

 - Ensure that the necessary financial and human resources are in place for the Group to meet its objectives;

 - Ensure regular and transparent communications with shareholders and guide Management to manage relationships with identified key stakeholder groups (which include staff, customers, suppliers and business partners);

 - Regularly review the performance of Management and the remuneration framework of the Board and Management, and perform succession planning for the Board and Management;

 - Consider sustainability in steering the Group’s strategy and corporate plan, and ensure compliance with environmental, social and governance (ESG) factors; and